foundriesio/docs/source/reference-manual/factory/container-only-architecture.rst

 Container-Only Factories
 ========================

-Container-only Factories provide a way for people to manage fleets of Arm64 or x86 devices that don't run the LmP.
+Container-only Factories provide a way for you to manage fleets of Arm64 or x86 devices that do not run the LmP.

 Components
 ----------